 You must think about your choices very carefully when you apply.
 You can change your school choice without explanation if it is before 25 April 2021, when selection committee lists are created.
 After this date there have to be extenuating circumstances which are serious and well documented.
 Any change must be approved.

 A change of school choices cannot be made on the basis of the child having enough marks to qualify for a different school or for a school in a different year.

 Encourage your child to use the sample tests to practise answering the questions on the sample answer sheets.
 Students will also be given practice questions before the test begins.
-(The page numbers on the sample answer sheet will not match the page numbers on the sample test questions.)

 The results of practice items do not mean that your child will score the same in the test.
 Selection committees and appeals panels will not make placement decisions based on a student's performance in the sample tests or other types of test or report, with the exception of IQ reports in exceptional circumstances and in the Report of academic merit.

 The NSW Department of Education does not endorse coaching for the Selective High School Placement Test.